 Upon starting the treatment process, you will undergo a medical assessment.
-The assessment takes into consideration a variety of different aspects of your own individual needs as well as your drug history and overall medical health.
+The assessment takes into consideration a variety of different aspects of your individual needs as well as your drug history and overall medical health.
 The results of the assessment will dictate whether you need a medical detox prior to entering Adderall addiction treatment.

 During the detox stage, clients will begin to receive some therapy sessions to begin the process of finding the underlying causes of addiction as well as working through any issues that the client may have.
 Though the primary focus of detox is the overall medical well-being of the client, some of the emphasis is still put on the therapeutic aspect as well.

 Once the client is medically stabilized and successfully detoxed from their Adderall addiction, they will have the opportunity to continue their journey in addiction treatment.
-Again, completing the full continuum of care is always recommended in order to fortify one’s place in sobriety and recovery.
+Again, completing the full continuum of care is always recommended to fortify one’s place in sobriety and recovery.

-At this level, client’s should be stable enough in their recovery to handle some of the freedoms and responsibilities that come from being on their own.
+At this level, clients should be stable enough in their recovery to handle some of the freedoms and responsibilities that come from being on their own.
 But since this is a difficult transition, intensive outpatient still requires clients to attend therapy sessions and be subjected to drug tests to help keep them accountable.

 It works as a buffer between the community at large and the safe “bubble” addiction treatment provides.
 Clients still have access to intense clinical support and intervention to help keep them on track in their abstinence from drugs, as well as continue to grow and change in their recovery.

 Following IOP, clients will once again step down to a lower level of care simply referred to as outpatient.
-At this level, clients should be very stable and capable of maintaining accountability to recovery.
+At this level, clients should be very stable and capable of maintaining accountability for recovery.
 Outpatient, or OP, provides minor clinical support to clients.

 Usually, OP clients have only one hour of therapy per week.
-This gives clients a lot of freedom, while still giving them some support if they run into some challenges or roadblocks in recovery.
+This gives clients a lot of freedom while still giving them some support if they run into some challenges or roadblocks in recovery.

 Recovery is an ongoing process, and it’s important to continue working on your recovery, even after treatment ends.
 Addiction is a chronic disease, meaning it is ongoing.
 There is no cure.
-However, it can be brought under control by utilizing correct treatment and by remaining active in treating the condition.
+However, it can be brought under control by utilizing the correct treatment and by remaining active in treating the condition.